-Non-Prescribed (over-the-counter) Medications
+Non-Prescribed (Over-The-Counter) Medications

 Use of non-prescribed over-the-counter medications including herbal supplements/treatments must comply with school regulations and will only be given in accordance with the directions on the label.
-If a non-prescribed over-the-counter medication needs to be administered on a routine bases, a physician's order will be required.
+If a non-prescribed over-the-counter medication needs to be administered on a routine basis, a physician's order will be required.

 If the student is age 12 or older, P-H-M will supply and administer "stock medications" (Acetaminophen, Ibuprofen, and antacids) in accordance with the package directions based on the student's age.
 An authorization to administer non-prescription medication form must be on file in the health office before these "stock medications" can be administered.
-These forms come home yearly in the back to school packets or can be found in the health office or on the P-H-M website.
+This form can be submitted through a link in the Skyward Family Access program, or via a paper form that can be found in the health office or on the P-H-M website.